proofit404/dependencies/docs/why.md

 2. **Better code reuse.** We can use the same notification mechanism in different classes with just one line of code.

-But there are a lot of problems too.
+Unfortunately, there are a lot of problems too.
 During a debugging session,

 1. **In the `get_notification_text` you have no idea who set up `payment_details`.**